Hospitals take precautions after man drives into Middlesex emergency dept.

-Sources have identified the name of a man who reportedly drove a car into Middlesex Hospital and lit himself on fire Thursday morning.More >
+Officials have identified the name of a man who reportedly drove a car into Middlesex Hospital and lit himself on fire Thursday morning.More >

-Sources have identified the name of a man who reportedly drove a car into Middlesex Hospital and lit himself on fire Thursday morning.More >
+Officials have identified the name of a man who reportedly drove a car into Middlesex Hospital and lit himself on fire Thursday morning.More >

 The public defender's office filed a motion with the court to determine whether 19-year-old Nikolas Cruz was eligible for a taxpayer-funded defense.More >